micrometreuk/micrometreuk.github.io/README.md

 -  Working without gitea

-> -  clone the repo and push to droplet master
+> -  Note this is a tracking repo no worktree in here and its the production live/repo

-> -  note this is a tracking repo no worktree in here and its the production live/repo
+-  clone the repo and push to droplet master

 ```bash
 git clone  warsong@dev-droplet:hooks/micrometreuk.git